TypNull/Elva/README.md

 - VPN network connection is empfohlen for proper application functionality 🌐🔒

 ## ToDo
-- Create PDF, ZIP, and CBZ files 📦
+- Create ZIP, and CBZ files 📦
 - Directly copy to devices such as E-Readers (e.g., Tolino, Kindle) and smartphones (e.g., Android) 📱
 - Included comic reader